 Employees who have been disabled for more than 26 weeks may be eligible for long term disability (LTD) benefits, which offer financial protection.

-- Provided through The Hartford, the Core LTD benefit provides employees with income replacement equal to 60 percent of pre-disability base salary earnings up to $10,000 per month, including income received from Social Security and workers compensation, if applicable, in this total amount.
+Provided through The Hartford, the LTD benefit provides employees with income replacement equal to 66.67 percent of pre-disability base salary earnings up to $15,000 per month, including income received from Social Security and workers compensation, if applicable, in this total amount.
+This benefit amount is in place for employees whose first day out on an approved short term disability was on or after July 1, 2022.
+For any employee whose first day out on short term disability was prior to July 1, 2022, then the LTD income replacement benefit is equal to 60 percent of pre-disability base salary earning up to $10,000 per month.

 Once approved for long term disability, most of an employee’s health and welfare benefits as an active, benefits-eligible employee may continue as long as the required monthly premium is paid.
 For any Medicare-eligible employees or dependents, Medicare becomes primary so it is important to contact both the Social Security office and the Benefits Team at (609) 258-3302 or by email to discuss next steps.